kgmills/kgmills.github.io/index.markdown

 </table>

 ## Hello World!
-I'm a PhD Candidate at the ECE Department of the University of Alberta (UAlberta).
-My research issues include Interpretable Neural Architecture Search and Efficient Machine Learning!
+I recently defended my PhD thesis at the ECE Department of the University of Alberta (UAlberta).
+My research issues include Interpretable and Efficient Machine Learning using techniques such as neural architecture search and model compression!

 ## A More Formal Bio
-Keith G. Mills is a PhD Candidate at the Department of Electrical and Computer Engineering at the University of Alberta under the supervision of
+Keith G. Mills obtained his PhD from the Department of Electrical and Computer Engineering at the University of Alberta under the supervision of
 <a href="https://sites.ualberta.ca/~dniu/Homepage/Home.html">Professor Di Niu</a>.
 He received his MSc. in Computer Engineering from the
 University of Alberta in 2020 and his BSc. in Computer Engineering, with